entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2017), Character 317; Castiello (2018), Character 308; Zhu Y. *et al*.
 (2022), Character 196; Brazeau *et al*.
 (2023), Character 322.

-> - The coding of *Eosteus* is ?.
-The detail of  otic canal is difficult to see.
+> - The coding of *Eosteus* is ?, as the detail of the otic canal is difficult to observe.

 193. Supraoral canal: (0) absent; (1) present.